Tiny Weekends

 The Quick Version

-• It's small — 12 acres, about 150 animals.
+• It's small — under 5 acres, about 150 animals.
 That's a feature, not a bug, when you have a toddler.

 • Free parking in Brandywine Park.
 The zoo entrance is a short walk from the lot.